rquinb/football-teams-manager/README.md

 ## Prerequisites

 1. Python 3 installed
-2. Virtual Environment created

 ## How to run it

 1. `cd` into project repo
-1. Activate virtual environment
-1. `pip install -r requirements.txt`
-1. `python app.py`
+1. In Windows, run *runserver.bat* to install all needed dependencies, create and activate a python virtual environment and start server
 1. After that you should be able to visit `http://localhost:5000` in order to access main page